Nature recovery for local authorities

 • Policy and strategy - Natural England have recruited Nature Recovery Network and Local Nature Recovery Strategy leads across area teams trained to support delivery.
 Please contact your local area office to find out who your local delivery lead is.

 • Partnerships - launched in November 2020, the Nature Recovery Network Delivery Partnership is a broad network of cross-sectoral organisations who work together to help deliver the Nature Recovery Network.
 They are supported by the Partnership Management Group.
 Organisations within any sector who are willing to commit to nature’s recovery can join this partnership.
 This includes private business, charities and local authorities.
-To express an interest in becoming a Nature Recovery Network Delivery Partner, email Natural England’s Nature Recovery Network partnership team.
+To express an interest in becoming a Nature Recovery Network Delivery Partner, email Natural England’s Nature Recovery Network Partnership Team.
+The Partnership Management Group is composed of national sectoral representatives who may be able to unlock issues at a local level.

 • Funding - there are a range of existing and new funding streams available to support delivery of nature recovery projects at different scales including the Nature for Climate Fund, Existing Countryside Stewardship Schemes, Biodiversity Net Gain, Funding in Protected Landscapes and Landscape Recovery Pilots.
 Your local Natural England Nature Recovery Network area lead can advise on the latest available funding.